rtmrtmrtmrtm/weakmon/README.md

 # weakmon

 These are command-line Python programs to monitor WSPR and JT65A, printing receptions and reporting them to wsprnet and pskreporter.
-For the radios the software understands, it will switch bands automatically.
+The programs with switch among bands automatically on a few radio types.
 The software works on Macs, Linux, and FreeBSD.

 I've borrowed code and ideas from Joe Taylor, Phil Karn, and others identified in comments in the code.